brootaylor/brootaylor-v2/src/_content/pages/work.md

 ---
 title: "Work"
 # Populates the `meta description` for a page
 summary: "User-centricity is important to me.
-Which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible."
+Which means my skills & strengths are particularly suited to building web interfaces that are usable, accessible, responsive, performant, progressively enhanced, resilient, and as future-friendly as possible."
 # Populates the opening / `lead` text on a page
 lead:
   - 'User-centricity is important to me.
-Which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible.'
+Which means my skills & strengths are particularly suited to building web interfaces that are usable, accessible, responsive, performant, progressively enhanced, resilient, and as future-friendly as possible.'
   - 'Is there something I could possibly help you with? <a href="/contact">Get in touch</a>.'

 bodyClass: "work"

 date: 2021-11-22T23:34:00
-updated: 2021-11-24T20:22:00
+updated: 2021-12-29T01:58:00
 ---

 <section aria-labelledby="companies" class="companies | flow">